decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 they cannot access your funds.
 For most people this step is usually overkill, so you can leave it unticked.
 Once you've entered your new private (and optional public) passphrase, click Encrypt.

 Your wallet will now create and synchronize to the blockchain.
 This can take a few minutes on slower computers.
-Note that the key words you wrote down will work with any Decred wallet application, not just Paymetheus.
+Note that the seed words you wrote down will work with any Decred wallet application, not just Paymetheus.

 Continue to [Using Paymetheus](using-paymetheus.md)